 Because the mother is vaccinated against influenza, she will protect her newborn child against infection in two ways.
 One, the mother herself will be less likely to become ill once the child is born.
 Thus, she is less likely to transmit the disease to her child.

 And two, vaccination towards the end of pregnancy will result in increased levels of antibodies in the mother during the last trimester.
 Antibodies are transmitted to the baby (via the placenta) and gives the child an innate protection against influenza for the first few months of life.
 After that the antibodies are destroyed and the child must provide its own protection.

 A disadvantage of the influenza vaccination is that the vaccines are not 100% effective.
 In fact, far from it.
 So you can get sick even if you have received a vaccine.
 The side effects are generally mild – redness and pain at the injection site and a slight fever for a few days.

 Should you have more vaccinations while pregnant?

 In Sweden there are no official recommendations on other vaccines for pregnant women.
 In more and more countries, however, pregnant women have started to be vaccinated against whooping cough.
 It is safe and effective.
 It protects newborn babies from whooping cough before they have received vaccines themselves.
-If you want to a booster dose of the whooping cough vaccine during pregnancy in Sweden, you have attend a vaccination agency and pay for it yourself.
+If you want to get a booster dose of the whooping cough vaccine during pregnancy in Sweden, you have to attend a vaccination agency and pay for it yourself.
 The booster dose also contains vaccines against diphtheria and tetanus.